 Simply take a look at how the main wiper blade’s length is able to take-up the entire height of the windshield.
 This design lets the driver have excellent visibility even during torrential rains due to the large surface area that the wipers are able to reach.
-Notice also how the wiper blades also extend close to the edge of the actual windshield, leaving no area unwiped.
-This is something that we appreciated as we encountered occasional rains on our way to Clark, Pampanga.
+Notice how the wiper blades also extend close to the edge of the actual windshield, leaving no area unwiped.
+This is something that we really appreciated as we encountered isolated rains on our way to Clark, Pampanga.

 Lastly, the doors.
 What about it?
 Well, Mazda wants to achieve a door that is airtight in order to provide excellent outside noise suppression as well as sublime interior acoustics from the sound system.
 They also want to create a door that closes easily and solidly with a reassuringly satisfying thud found in premium cars.